Steel chemical etching is ideal for components in environments where fracturing resistance is important.

 - Conductive of heat and electricity

 Due to its high tensile strength, Steel is ideal for parts used in applications where resistance to fracturing is important.
 In instances where a part will have heavy wear from external environments, it may be a material to consider to maintain durability.
-Steel products etched and fabricated by Fotofab include:
+Acid etched Steel products fabricated by Fotofab include:

 - Electrical or Silicon Steel is a low-Carbon Steel alloy with small quantities of Silicon to produce a specific magnetic property